 Add cream, milk, and vanilla extract.
-Continue creaming until evenly incorporated, & double in volume, roughly 8 minutes
+Continue creaming until evenly incorporated, and double in volume, for about 6 to 8 minutes.

 Transfer to a tipped piping bag, then frost your cupcakes as desired.

 Garnish with your choice of edible decorations.
-Serve.
+Serve and enjoy!

 - Calcium: 182mg